ltfschoen/XCMTemplate/README.md

 ### Build & Upload ink!
 Rust Flipper Smart Contract to Local Testnet (using Cargo Contract) <a id="build-upload"></a>

+* First run a Cargo Contracts Node, by following the steps in the section "Run Cargo Contracts Node in Docker Container"

-* Create Rust project with template
+* Create Rust project with template.
+Note that the flipper folder may already exist
 ```
 cd dapps/ink-rust/wasm-flipper/contract
 cargo contract new flipper